-Topographic variables show a relatively low scatter within the three erodibility groups, which is expressed by rather small boxes (figure 13).
+Topographic variables show a relatively low scatter within the three erodibility groups, which is expressed by comparatively small boxes (Fig. 13).
 In particular, elevation, relief and slope values are significantly different between basins with high, medium and low erodibility.
 The relationships are less clear for hypsometric integral and river profile shapes.